QuiltMC/quilt-mappings/GUIDE.md

 The process of naming boils down to four steps:
 1. Read the relevant code.
 The first step in coming up with a name should always be reading and brainstorming your own names.
-   For every type of token, you can use the "show calls" tool on right-click to find usages if you're lacking in code to assess.
+   For every type of token, you can use the "show calls" tool in the right-click menu to find usages if you're lacking in code to assess.
 2. Reread some code!
 Taking a look at the code with your name applied will help you get a good idea of the quality of your name.
 3. Cross-reference your name.
 QM mappers have access to Yarn and Mojmap to compare their names against, using tools like [Linkie](https://linkie.shedaniel.me/mappings) and [WagYourTail's mapping viewer](https://wagyourtail.xyz/Projects/MinecraftMappingViewer/App).
 If any other name contradicts yours, triple-check your name to make